The-Yearly/The-Yearly/README.md

-# 👋 Welcome To My Quite Corner Of The World
+# 👋 Welcome To My Quiet Corner Of The World

 <div align="center">